Assessment of the Earth orientation parameter accuracy from concurrent VLBI observations: Discussion

 We noticed in 1990s that the scatter of the postfit residuals from geodetic observations at very sensitive Very Long Baseline Array (VLBA) antennas is noticeably greater in summer than in winter.
 The left plot in Figure~\ref{f:vo_rms_postfit_phs} demonstrates this pattern for modern quad-band vo VLBI experiments.
 The rms of postfit residuals in July is a factor of 1.6 greater than in January.
 For comparison, we show a plot of zenith path delay at Wz stations also as a function of the fractional part of a year.

 Putting together these two findings, we conclude that the dominant error source in EOP estimates is due to the residual contribution of the atmospheric path delay that was not captured by the estimation of zenith path delay and tilts of the refractivity field symmetry axis.
 Formal uncertainties of group delays in quad-band experiments are at a level of 3--5~ps all year round, while the scatter of postfit residuals varies in a range of 15--25~ps.
 There should be some source of these errors that is greater in summer than in winter.
 Path delay is greater in summer.
 If the atmospheric path delay is entirely captured by the estimation process, an increase in wet path delay would not affect residuals.
-When estimating zenith path delay and tilts captures only some share of the total signal, postfit residuals will depend on the total path delay.
-The unmodeled part of path delay will affect estimates of other parameters, such as EOP.
+When estimating zenith path delay and tilts captures only \chalp{some}{a certain} share of the total signal \addlp{that depends on schedule}, postfit residuals \addlp{and the impact of the unmodeled atmospheric path delay} will depend on the total path delay.
+The unmodeled \chalp{part}{share} of path delay will affect estimates of other parameters, such as EOP.
 The evidence we presented supports this explanation.

 Seasonality in errors is the most profound when most of the network stations are located in mid-latitudes in the same hemisphere.
 Observations at a network that includes equatorial stations (no winter) or stations in different hemispheres (winter at one end of a baseline and summer at the other end) will exhibit less seasonality.